lantern-works/lantern-box/README.md

 The Lantern is a portable server for decentralized web applications.
 This repository contains all software and setup scripts required to build and adapt your own Lantern device.

-To get started, rename your "\_env.example" file to "\_env" and modify the placeholder values to meet your needs.

 ### Run a Local Server

 Our Docker container is modeled after a Raspberry Pi Zero W. This enables us to cache our software dependencies and test as much logic as possible without loading to a physical device.
 To setup a local instance: